ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mihome-vacuum/README.md

 sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev
 ``

-switch into : `cd /opt/iobroker/node_modules/iobroker.mihome-vacuum` then `sudo npm install canvas --unsafe-perm=true`
+switch into : `cd /opt/iobroker/node_modules/iobroker.mihome-vacuum` then `sudo npm install canvas`

 ###  HTTP error when getting token cookie{}
 Sometimes you can't connect to the xiaomi cloud.
 Please open Browser, go to Mihome and login.
 Enter the code you received via mail.
 After that, the connection should work.

+PLease be sure, that you robot is connected with the Mihome App and NOT with the Roborock App

+### No connection with S7
+Currently there is a problem, if the robot and ioBroker are not use the same subnet.

 ## Configuration
 Currently, finding the token is the biggest problem.